 The initial and maintenance treatments would temporarily increase vehicular traffic due to hauling equipment and crew transportation.
-No road closures would be necessary for the implementation of this project; however, park roads may be reduced to single lanes during operations.
 The potential for a temporary increase in traffic to conflict with a program, plan, or policy addressing roadway facilities or prolonged road closures was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.15.3, page 9-10).
+No road closures would be necessary for the implementation of this project; however, Canyon Road will be crossed by equipment and crew vehicles during operations, which may require traffic control to reduce traffic impacts to residents of the Redwood Avenue community.
 The proposed treatment project would be short-term and temporary increases in traffic related to the treatments are within the scope of the activities and impacts addressed in the PEIR because the treatment duration and number of vehicles is consistent with those analyzed in the PEIR.
 The implementation of SPR AD-3 and TRAN-1 will reduce the risk of conflicting with a program, plan, ordinance, or policy addressing roadway facilities or prolonged road closures through the implementation of traffic control during operations.
-Vehicles and equipment would be staged within park boundaries, away from public viewsheds where feasible and not located on permanent roads.
+Vehicles and equipment would be staged within camp boundaries, away from public viewsheds where feasible and not located on permanent roads.
+Based on the implementation of the applicable SPR's and the short duration of operations, any impact to traffic resulting from this project would be less than significant.